MRJ-XZ/ESP8266-Serial-Interrupt/README.md

 ## Setup serial interrupt on ESP8266.
-Arduino framework is one of the frameworks which are used to develop ESP8266 projects and it gives a feature to read data from rx/tx or UART(through microUSB cable).
+Arduino framework is one of the frameworks which are used to develop ESP8266 projects and it gives a feature to read data from rx/tx or microUSB port.
 By using Serial object which is part of Arduino, you can read and write data; but you always need to check for available data on serial and then read it;
-This is not a very suitable way to read recieved data for more complex projects.
+This is not a very suitable way to recieve and process data for more complex projects.
 ESP8266 has a specific header file **"uart_register.h"** which gives access to UART registers(interrupts/read/write).
-Using this feature gives advantage of synchronous data update.
+Using this feature gives advantage of recieving and processing data anywhere in the program **without using Serial.read(), Serial.readbytesuntil(), etc. functions.**

 ### Step 1: Setting up interrupts
 first, create a function to do settings in it. create another function as interrupt handler.